Plan your DirectX port

 Plan to port Win32 UI code to CoreWindow

-Windows Store apps run in a window created for an app container, called a CoreWindow.
+UWP apps run in a window created for an app container, called a CoreWindow.
 Your game controls the window by inheriting from IFrameworkView, which requires less implementation details than a desktop window.
 Your game's main loop will be in the IFrameworkView::Run method.
-Native-only Windows Phone apps use the same CoreWindow and IFrameworkView pattern.

-The lifecycle of a Windows Store or Windows Phone app is very different from a desktop app.
+The lifecycle of a UWP app is very different from a desktop app.
 You'll need to save the game often, because when a suspend event happens your app only has a limited amount of time to stop running code, and you want to make sure the player can get back to where they were right away when your app resumes.
 Games should save just often enough to maintain a continuous gameplay experience from resume, but not so often that the game saves impact framerate or cause the game to stutter.
 Your game will potentially need to load game state when the game resumes from a terminated state.
-See Launching and resuming apps (DirectX and C++).

 DirectXMath can be used as a replacement for D3DXMath and XNAMath, and it can come in handy if you need a math library.
 DirectXMath has fast, portable data types, and types that are aligned and packed for use with shaders.

 Native libraries such as the Interlocked API have been expanded to support ARM intrinsics.
-If your game uses interlocked APIs, you can keep using them in DirectX 11 and the Windows Store.
-These APIs are not supported on Windows Phone.
+If your game uses interlocked APIs, you can keep using them in DirectX 11 and UWP.

 There are two concepts you'll use often:

-- Managed references (^) and managed classes (ref classes) are a fundamental part of the Windows Runtime.
+- Managed references (^ operator) and managed classes (ref classes) are a fundamental part of the Windows Runtime.
 You will need to use managed ref classes to interface with Windows Runtime components, for example IFrameworkView (more on that in the walkthrough).